SuleimanFarah/sunpy/Summer-Project-Ideas.md

 ## Downloader integration with Database and Ginga

 Replace the VSO integration in the database module with the Unified Downloader and then integrate full querying in a Ginga plugin.

+## Refactor and Factory Spectrogram

+Build a Spectra() factory and refactor the whole `sunpy.spectra` module to pull it inline with Map and LightCurve.